 Loose linens for the spa, pressed moleskins for riding and smart-casual ensembles for dinner.

 Smoking is allowed on villa balconies and a designated area of the main homestead balcony.
 Rates exclude a 2 per cent surcharge for credit-card payments.
 Extra beds for over-12s are AU$600 a night.

-Welcome, with brilliant bespoke activities available, although Wolgan is more geared to grown-ups.
-Baby cots are free; babysitting costs AU$40 an hour.
-Cots for under-threes are free, and extra beds for children aged three to 12 are AU$350 a night.
+Welcome, with brilliant nature-based bespoke activities available.
+Baby cots are free; babysitting is AU$50 an hour, for a minimum of three hours.
+Under-threes stay free, and extra beds for children aged four to 12 are at an extra charge.

 Wolgan prides itself on being Australia's first conservation-based luxury resort and is accredited by international group CarboNZero.
 Pastoral fencing has been removed, 200,000 indigenous trees have been planted and native wildlife reintroduced.
-Much of the hotel’s food is sourced from artisan suppliers within a 160-kilometre range, or grown in Wolgan’s own kitchen gardens.
+Seasonal, organic produce from the region's farmers and vintners is celebrated here, and much of the produce comes from Wolgan’s own kitchen gardens.

 Tables by either of the central fireplaces and at the window at the bar end of the Dining Room are the most seductive spots.
 In summer, eating out on the veranda is the way to go.

 Casual ensembles for dinner, loose linens for the spa and moleskins for riding.